-I always knew I love photography, but I did feel in love with baby photography in the moment I have seen my niece.
-She was tinny and so cute and plump that I could have keep her with me forever.
+I always knew I love photography, but I did feel in love with baby photography at the moment I have seen my niece.
+She was tinny and so cute and plump that I could have kept her with me forever.
 But each day she was changing and I could see different smiles on her face…and the worst is that I had to leave in another country so I wasn’t able to see all the other changes in her.

 I always say that you can see what I love doing by looking at my images.
-It says that in life you can leave 3 things behind: photographs, books and a clean environment.
+It says that in life you can never leave 3 things behind: photographs, books and a clean environment.

-And with my images I can do one great thing all the time.
+And with my images, I can do one great thing all the time.
 I can bring these moments of joy and happiness back.

-So from my experience not only as a photographer but also as a mum I know that these are the most important things when looking for a newborn photographer:
+So from my experience not only as a photographer but also as a mum, I know that these are the most important things when looking for a newborn photographer:

-- Safety- this is the most important thing in my work and studio.
+This is the most important thing in my work and studio.
 The moment when the parents are thrusting their baby for the first time they have to feel that you will handle their bundle with the most care.
 Making sure that the parents are feeling secure and calm will make or break the session.
 My studio has an optimum temperature for the babies even when I know that sometimes this is not easy for the parents.

 Choosing the rights props, making sure that the baby is safe in them, and that the baby is never left alone in the prop, on the bean bag or just with the sibling is paramount for me.
-I always make sure that the props edges are not touching the sensitive skin of the baby or there are no sharp edges, and that when in need the parents are involved in supporting the baby or even just calming them down.
+I always make sure that the edges of the prop are not touching the sensitive skin of the baby or there are no sharp edges, and that when in need the parents are involved in supporting the baby or even just calming them down.

-I also invest lots of my time in the purchasing of safe props and reliable suppliers, buying quality education materials so I know what are the best and safe position for the baby to feel comfortable and not forced into these positions.
+I also invest lots of my time in the purchasing of safe props and reliable suppliers, buying quality education materials so I know what is the best and safe position for the baby to feel comfortable and not forced into these positions.

-- Each baby is unique.
+2. Each baby is unique.

 Some babies look super cute naked some are loving the back pose and hate tummy time.
 Each baby has different features and how the light falls is so different from baby to baby.
 So knowing how to place the baby in the best light is essential.
 This is why I invest in workshops with well-known photographers so I can learn theses skills before I have to do a session.

 Before I take an image I listen to the family story, do they have a nursery theme, will they love to use some special colours.
-All these details needs to fall into place during the session.
-There is also a the design of the session, for example is the baby has lots of hair and parents want to use hats or hairbands I will always make sure that I take images without the hats so I can show these details.
+All these details need to fall into place during the session.
+There is also the design of the session, for example is the baby has lots of hair and parents want to use hats or hairbands I will always make sure that I take images without the hats so I can show these details.
 The colours and textures have to compliment the skin and features of the baby.
 So making everything fit in the story is essential and having a pre-consultation with the parents will make the entire set up flow and the images be unique.

-- Listen to the baby’s needs.
+4. Listen to the baby’s needs.

-Some session take 2 hours some 4, but why?
+Some session takes 2 hours some 4, but why?
 The answer is that I take time and move along with the baby’s needs.
-If the baby is sleeping and calm then the session will end up earlier, if the baby needs to be feed more often or needs longer time for cuddles the I allow this time and the session will be a bit longer.
+If the baby is sleeping and calm then the session will end up earlier, if the baby needs to be fed more often or needs longer time for cuddles the I allow this time and the session will be a bit longer.